Help | (r]

 Applicability

-This discussion may be especially relevant to proximities which people share, in the sense that a proximity is part of many of their individual situations as well as situations they are involved in as part of groups of people.
-Examples include neighborhoods or a neighborhood resource (energy, meeting place, communication, etc.), the earth, a drinking water system, a process or method of collaborating, a network (of roads, wires, communication, etc.), the set of elements and relationships which result in a product or service (such as a computer, appliance, restaurant, school, etc.), and a park or beach.
+This discussion may be especially relevant to proximities which people share, in the sense that a proximity relates to many of their individual situations as well as situations they are involved in as part of groups of people.
+Examples of proximities people share include neighborhoods or a neighborhood resource (energy, meeting place, communication, etc.), the earth, a drinking water system, a process or method of collaborating, a network (of roads, wires, communication, etc.), the set of elements and relationships which result in a product or service (such as a computer, appliance, restaurant, school, etc.), and a park or beach.

 Sustainable Features of ProxThink